partiallyordered/mojaloop-cli/README.md

     - https://crates.io/crates/rustyline
     - https://github.com/hoelzro/lua-repl/
     - https://old.reddit.com/r/rust/comments/b1t6da/what_crates_should_i_use_to_make_a_repl/
+    Or perhaps just implement a sync voodoo client in a given lang and use its repl?
 - It _might_ be possible to embed the voodoo-doll docker image _in_ this binary, then somehow deploy it into the cluster (put up our own image registry proxy? inject it into the cluster's image registry, as Skaffold does (see how it achieves this)?)